-Supporting the organizations that help out families is a key responsibility of the state.
-Paying the non-for-profit human service community providers for services delivered to those in need is the number one obligation of the state.
-We need your help.
-Please reach out to your local legislator and inform them of the need to support restructuring the debt so that our community providers can get paid.
+Supporting the organizations that help our families is a key responsibility of the state.
+Paying the not-for-profit human service community providers for services delivered is the number one obligation of the state.

-Please click here to support these services in your community.
-Learn more about the need for Illinois to pay its overdue bills and how Illinois Partners for Human Service is fighting for the dignity of all Illinoisans through the restructuring of our State's debt.
+Please click here to support these services in your community. learn more about debt restructuring and how Illinois Partners for Human Service is fighting for the dignity of all Illinoisans through the restructuring our State’s debt.

 Click here to view the full report as of January 8, 2013

-When communicating with your local legislators and your local media, please use these documents: (Making The Case: Documenting Outcomes and How Have Continued Cuts to Human Services Impact Residents of Illinois).
+Your story and message is important when communicating for change.
+Here are some useful tools for communicating with your community and media outlets: (Making The Case: Documenting Outcomes and How Have Continued Cuts to Human Services Impact Residents of Illinois).
 Also, let them know...

 - Human Services must be a priority for their community.